-If your boat does not start and you have no radio communication with Twin Anchors base, double check the engine helm breaker for the radio.
-If you still cannot communicate via radio, go to the nearest Twin Anchors boat so they can call Twin Anchors Service for assistance.
+If your boat does not start and you have no radio communication with Twin Anchors base, go to the near-est Twin Anchors boat so they can call Twin Anchors Service for assistance.
 If a Twin Anchors boat is not in sight, another company's boat can call into their marina and a message can be passed along.
 You may also use a cell phone and call the Twin Anchors office at 1-800-663-4026.

 OPTION: Run the gen-set to charge the engine start battery.
-If the engine still doesn't start, try the boost button prior to calling our office.
+If the engine still doesn't start, call our office.